 In some cases, early treatment may prevent more serious problems from developing, making treatment at a later age shorter and less complicated.
-Typically, early treatment involves the use of orthodontic appliances to guide jaw and tooth development, creating a better environment for adult teeth as they emerge.
+Typically, early treatment involves the use of a plate to guide jaw and tooth development, creating a better environment for adult teeth as they emerge.
 In fact, some cases cannot achieve the same result once the face and jaws are more mature.

 Orthodontics for Teens

-Most patients begin orthodontic treatment between ages 9 and 16; however, this varies depending on the individual.
-Because adolescents are still growing, this is often the optimal time to correct orthodontic problems and achieve excellent results.
-Most orthodontic problems are inherited.
-Examples of these genetic problems are crowding, excess space between teeth, protruding upper teeth, extra or missing teeth, and jaw growth problems.
-Other orthodontic problems are acquired over time.
-They can be caused by thumb-sucking or finger-sucking as a child, mouth breathing, dental disease, abnormal swallowing, poor dental hygiene, the early or late loss of baby (primary) teeth, accidents, poor nutrition, or medical conditions.
 Treatment is important because crooked or crowded teeth can be more difficult to clean, which may contribute to cavities and gum disease.
 An improper bite can also cause abnormal wear of tooth surfaces, difficulty in chewing and/or speaking, excess stress on supporting bone and gum tissue, and possible jaw joint problems.
 Without treatment, problems may become worse.
 Orthodontic treatment to correct a problem may prove less costly than the additional dental care required to treat the same problem in later years.
-The emotional side of an unattractive smile can affect children in the formative years.
-When children are not confident about the way they look, self-esteem can suffer.
-Teenagers with orthodontic problems left untreated may go through life feeling self-conscious, hiding their teeth and their smile.

 Orthodontics for Adults

 With advances in technology, orthodontic treatment is faster and more comfortable, and braces are less noticeable than in the past.
 Depending on the patient, small metal braces, clear braces, lingual (behind the teeth) braces, or Invisalign can be used.